jmurga/Analytical.jl/docs/src/index.md

 # ABC-MK

 ABC-MK is an analytical approximation to $\alpha_{(x)}$.
 We have explored the impact of linkage and background selection at positive selected alleles sites.
-The package solves analytical approximations for different genetic scenarios in order to estimate the strength and rate of adaptation.
+The package solves analytical approximations for different genetic scenarios to estimate the strength and rate of adaptation.

-Our approach estimates directly $\alpha_{(x)}$ and several statistics ($B$, $\alpha_W$, $\alpha_S$) associated to random *DFE*.
-In conjunction, the associated values to these *DFE* can be used as summary statistics at *ABC* methods.
-Therefore, our method can estimate rate and strength of adaption in models and non-models organisms, for which previous *DFE* and demography are unknown.
+Our approach directly estimates $\alpha_{(x)}$ and several statistics ($B$, $\alpha_W$, $\alpha_S$) associated with random DFE.
+In conjunction, the associated values to these DFE can be used as summary statistics at ABC methods.
+Therefore, our method can estimate the rate and strength of adaption in models and non-models organisms.
+Previous DFE and demography are unknown.

 ## Installation
 ### Docker
-We highly recommend to use the Docker image to execute the software.
-The Docker image is based on Debian and include all the software needed to run the pipeline.
-You can access to Debian system or Jupyter pulling the image from dockerhub.
-Remember to link the folder `/analysis` with any folder at your ```${HOME}``` directory to save the results:
+We highly recommend using the Docker image to execute the software.
+The Docker image is based on Debian and includes all the software needed to run the pipeline.
+You can access to Debian system or Jupyter pulling the image from [Docker Hub](https://hub.docker.com/r/jmurga/abcmk).
+Remember to link the folder /analysis with any folder at your ```${HOME}``` directory to save the results:

 ```bash
 # Pull the image